This article will help you:

 - Enter the number of users needed under Samples Per Variant Needed.
 If you're unsure of the sample size to enter in Samples Per Variant, use Amplitude's duration estimator.
 To learn more, see our Help Center article on planning experiments with the help of the duration estimator.

 NOTE: The T-test works by first computing the sample size you'll need before you can control for a specific false positive and false negative rate.
 Analyzing your data before reaching the sample size threshold will increase your error rates.
 See this article for more explanation on how peeking can interrupt your experiment process.

-- Lastly, click Apply to change the statistical settings to T-test.
+- Lastly, click Save to change the statistical settings to T-test.

 The Analyze tab will now show the T-test results of your experimental data.
-Please note that sequential testing is the default test type.
-If you change the test type to a T-test, Amplitude Experiment will not save that change when you refresh or leave the page.
 Read more about interpreting test results in our Help Center article on Amplitude's Experiment Results chart.

 Manage sample size needed for the T-test

 You'll need to reach a minimum sample size before you run a T-test.
 The Analyze tab of the T-test will warn you if your data set is too small.

 You can find more information on your sample size requirements in the Cumulative Exposure graph and its corresponding table.
 The graph shows a constant, dotted line named Sample Size Target, which is the total number of users per variant needed.
 The table next to the graph highlights the Exposure Remaining, which is the number of users needed by each variant.
 This information can confirm not only the number of users needed before running the T-test, but also provide an estimate of the time you'll need to complete the experiment before using a T-test to interpret your results.

 Unfortunately, reaching the needed sample size does not guarantee your results will be statistically significant.
 For example, if your lift is smaller than the MDE, then your results often will not be statistically significant.